 Someone that has been raped or sexually assaulted may be experiencing a variety of emotions and have many complex needs.
 To get them the right help, we would ask that professionals try to sensitively ascertain the following information so that we can guide the person to the right support.

 - When did it happen? – The person may need an emergency referral.
 Do they need medication such as emergency hormonal contraception?
 Are they in the time frame for a forensic medical examination?

 - Are they in danger now? – Think about safeguarding needs and make relevant referrals if required.
 Are they a risk to themselves or others?
 Are they at risk from someone else?

-- Is the perpetrator dead, or has it already been through a legal route? – If so then this may mean that legal action cannot take place if that is what they had wanted however our supportive workers can talk through other options for them such as support for their mental health and wellbeing which may include specialist counselling.
-We can point them /you in the direction of the relevant agencies in Lincolnshire that do this as we are not commisioned to do that ourselves.
+- Is the perpetrator dead or has it already been through a legal route? – If so, this may mean that legal action cannot take place if that is what they had wanted however our supportive workers can talk through other options for them such as support for their mental health and wellbeing which may include specialist counselling.
+We can point them/you in the direction of the relevant agencies in Lincolnshire that do this as we are not commisioned to do that ourselves.

 - What are they worried about/what is the most important thing to them?

-Ascertaining this before you call can help us direct to the right services and prevent further trauma for the person.
+Ascertaining this before you call can help us direct the person to the right services and prevent further trauma for the person.

 List of pages